 11 Worst SEO Tactics to Avoid at All Costs

-I have always found it fascinated that these types of titles drive a ridiculous amount of clicks.
+I have always found it fascinating that these types of titles drive a ridiculous amount of clicks.
 I have seen this work on social media, email subject lines, and even podcast titles.

 There is a famous study that was conducted by Outbrain on positive versus negative superlatives in titles.
 The titles with negative superlatives, using the words “never” or “worst,” were clicked on 30% more than the other titles.